dhara519/LawyerBot/README.md

 Pinecone searches for the best-matching legal text.
 1: If Pinecone finds something, GPT-4o uses it to generate an answer.
 2: If Pinecone finds nothing, it falls back to JSON-based retrieval.

+Use FASTapi to test endpoints: uvicorn main:app --reload